techiescamp/linux-foundation-coupon/README.md

 - CKA + CKAD + CKS Exam bundle ($419 Savings): [kube.promo/k8s-bundle](https://kube.promo/k8s-bundle)

 Use code **EARTHDAY24ILT** for instructor-led courses.

-## Kubernetes Birthday Sale 2026 (2 Days only)

-The k8s Birthday Sale will be live on June 2, 2026.
-Only one day left for the sale to start.

-As part of the Kubernetes 10th birthday sale, get a flat 40% off all certifications, skills, IT professional programs, and training programs only for the next two days.

-Use code **K8STURNS10CT** at [kube.promo/devops](https://kube.promo/devops) to get flat 40% discount.

 ## [$400 OFF] ALL Instructor-led Trainings [Expired]